From 22 to 38 Engineers: How One Team 10x'd Output in 6 Months [Case Study]

 Change 3: AI Adoption Tracking

-Warclick's AI detection revealed that 88.5% of active engineers on the team were already using AI coding tools — primarily Claude, which accounted for 85.9% of AI-assisted commits.
+Warclick's AI detection revealed that 88.5% of active engineers on the team were already using AI coding tools, primarily Claude, which accounted for 85.9% of AI-assisted commits.
 More importantly, 90.1% of new code had some level of AI involvement.

-This data shifted the conversation from "should we adopt AI?" to "how do we optimize the AI workflow we already have?"
+The data shifted the conversation from "should we adopt AI?" to "how do we optimize the AI workflow we already have?"
 Junior engineers were adopting AI tools 2x faster than seniors, which meant new hires were reaching productivity in 6 weeks instead of 3 months.

 We measured AI adoption across hundreds of engineers — here's the complete data.

 Want to see numbers like these for your team?
-Warclick captures every commit, review, and PR across all branches — plus AI adoption data.
+Warclick captures every commit, review, and PR across all branches, plus AI adoption data.
 See your real engineering output in 30 minutes.
 Start Your Free 7-Day Trial.

 The Results: 6-Month Before and After